anandmurugesan/home/index.md

 ### Current Projects
-Democracy For Sale (w/ Jean-Robert Tyran)
+Democracy For Sale (w/ J-R. Tyran)

 Holy Cow!
 The Effects of Cow-Related Lynching in India (w/ J. Singh)